 History is a craft, and you can make it appear however you like.
 This is the first lesson you learn when you begin your college degree in history.
-I find this to be what a TV show host by the name of Adam did to the ancient Spartans and the Heroes under Leonidas when he talked about the 300 on his show Alex Ruins Everything.
+I find this to be what a TV show host by the name of Adam did to the ancient Spartans and the Heroes under Leonidas when he talked about the 300 on his show Adam Ruins Everything.
 Shock value most definitely played a role in keeping up his ratings and viewership.
 So I thought a real Greek historian should weigh in on some of the claims he made.

 The number of soldiers at Thermopylae was way more than 300

 This is true, it was actually around 7,000 when combined with the other Greeks that were helping, but it was still a garden pea compared to the massive Persian forces of 120,000 to 300,000.
 Their prolonged victory over the invaders was still a remarkable achievement.
 To downplay that is simply dishonest.